 - Don’t transfer your debt to a credit card.
 Once again, the debt will no longer be deductible, and a credit card that entices with a 0% interest rate could easily go up to a 19% interest rate after a year.
 Many of these transfers can be subject to fees, which can be substantial.

 - Don’t ignore the debt until it becomes hopelessly overwhelming.
 Stay engaged with the loan institutions.

 - Don’t put your retirement plans in jeopardy.
-You should be saving at least enough to get the employer match, and more if you can, while paying off the debt.
+Save at least enough to get the employer match, and more if you can, while paying off the debt.

 I often get questions from people who want to know how they can reach other financial goals, such as providing financial help to relatives.
 The one-word answer?
 Prioritize.
 Some things simply cannot be put off, like saving for retirement; remember, you may plan to work until age 70, but may not ultimately have control over when you retire.
 Weigh these necessities against your other goals, and be ready to make some hard choices.

 A college education or an advanced degree is one of the biggest investments you will ever make.
 Educating yourself on student loan debt, meanwhile, requires just a small investment of your time.
 In both cases, the payoff can be great.